 A hike that ends in a waterfall is a perfect family adventure.
 In spring, especially, the dramatic rush and splash of water is a terrific payoff for hikers young and old and makes for a natural turnaround point.

-This easy hike takes you along a wooded path that winds along the White River.
-It’s a popular, multi-use trail, so expect company, including lots of dogs (they should be on leashes).
+This relatively flat, 4.2-miles hike takes you along a wooded path that winds along the White River.
+It’s a popular, multi-use trail, so expect company, including lots of dogs (they should be on leashes) and mountain bikers.
 Our boys loved the giant boulders and massive trees.
 The climb to the waterfall itself requires goat-like footing, so we suggest younger hikers admire it from the base.
 We encountered a few downed trees on our last visit, but they were easy to scramble over.

 Getting there: This hike is off 410 past Enumclaw.
 Turn on to Forest Road 73 and find the well marked trailhead just beyond the bridge.
 Find a longer option detailed on WTA's site.